mongodb/specifications/source/auth/auth.rst

 set to 1, drivers MUST authenticate using the standard authentication handshake.

-If an authentication mechanism is not provided either via connection string or code, but a password is provided, drivers MUST use the SCRAM-SHA-256 mechanism for speculative authentication.
-If no authentication mechanism and no password are provided, drivers MUST continue to authenticate using the standard authentication handshake.
+If an authentication mechanism is not provided either via connection string or code, but a credential is provided, drivers MUST use the SCRAM-SHA-256 mechanism for speculative authentication.
+If no authentication mechanism and no credential are provided, drivers MUST continue to authenticate using the standard authentication handshake.

 Older servers will ignore the ``speculativeAuthenticate`` argument.
 New servers will